emerinohdz/arch64-efi32/README.md

 *For all of the following commands to work, you need to change to the root folder of the project.*

+*For now, you need to manually download an arch64 ISO file, and modify the iso_file variable in the runnerfile.sh script to point to it.
+In a future release, this will be automated too.*

 To build a new ISO, you'll need to first install the bash-task-runner:

     npm install